Fan District

-The Fan is a district of Richmond, Virginia, so named because of the "fan" shape of the array of streets that extend west from Belvidere Street, on the eastern edge of Monroe Park, westward to Arthur Ashe Boulevard.
+The Fan is a historic district of Richmond, Virginia in the United States, so named because of the "fan" shape of the array of streets that extend west from Belvidere Street, on the eastern edge of Monroe Park, westward to Arthur Ashe Boulevard.
 However, the streets rapidly resemble a grid after they go through what is now Virginia Commonwealth University.
 The Fan is one of the easterly points of the city's West End section, and is bordered to the north by Broad Street and to the south by VA 195, although the Fan District Association considers the southern border to be the properties abutting the south side of Main Street.
-The western side is sometimes called the Upper Fan and the eastern side the Lower Fan, though confusingly the Uptown district is located near VCU in the Lower Fan.
+The western side is sometimes called the Upper Fan and the eastern side the Lower Fan, though confusingly, the Uptown district is located near VCU in the Lower Fan.
 Many cafes and locally owned restaurants are located here, as well as historic Monument Avenue, a boulevard formerly featuring statuary of the Civil War's Confederate president and generals.
 The only current statue is a more modern one of tennis icon Arthur Ashe.
 Development of the Fan district was strongly influenced by the City Beautiful movement of the late 19th century.

 The Fan District is primarily a residential neighborhood consisting of late-nineteenth and early-twentieth century homes.
 It is also home to VCU's Monroe Park Campus, several parks, and tree-lined avenues.
-The District also has numerous houses of worship, and locally owned businesses and commercial establishments.
-The Fan borders and blends with the Boulevard, the Museum District, and the Carytown district, which features the ornate Byrd Theatre.
+The District also has numerous houses of worship, locally owned businesses, and commercial establishments.
+The Fan borders and blends with the Boulevard, the Museum District, and Carytown, which features the ornate Byrd Theatre.

-Main east-west thoroughfares include Broad Street, Grace Street, Monument Avenue, Patterson Avenue, Grove Avenue, Floyd Avenue, Main Street, Parkwood Ave, and Cary Street.
+Main east-west thoroughfares include Broad Street, Grace Street, Monument Avenue, Patterson Avenue, Grove Avenue, Floyd Avenue, Main Street, Parkwood Avenue, and Cary Street.

 Architecture

 Robert E. Lee statue on Monument Avenue prior to September 08, 2021, when it was removed.

-Following a succession of owners, an architecture museum, the Virginia Center for Architecture, took occupancy in 2005 of Branch House on Monument Avenue, a residence designed in the Tudor style by the firm of John Russell Pope in 1914.
+Following a succession of owners, an architecture museum called the Virginia Center for Architecture took occupancy of Branch House on Monument Avenue in 2005.
+The residence was designed in the Tudor style by the firm of John Russell Pope in 1916.

 The Fan is known for having one of the longest intact stretches of Victorian architecture in the United States, however much of the housing stock was actually built after the end of the Victorian era and is arguably more Edwardian and Revival in style.
 While housing in the Eastern parts of the neighborhood are quintessential Victorian styles, such as Italianate and Queen Anne, housing stock further west was constructed in the first decades of the twentieth century and exhibits the pared back victorianism of Edwardian architecture.
 Homes still contain gables and turrets, but detail is normally executed in a simplified classical form.
-Colonial Revival and American Craftsman architecture are common as well, with Revival architectural types arguably the most common (as was common to the time period) Revivalism (architecture).
+Colonial Revival and American Craftsman architecture are common as well, with Revival architectural types arguably the most common (as was common to the time period).

 J.E.B.
 Stuart statue on Monument Avenue, taken down on July 7, 2020.